zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/getting-started.md

     - /products/categories/data-and-apis/cloud-file-transfer/getting-started.html
 ---

-### How Do You Onboard CFT?
+### How Do You Onboard to CFT?

-Agencies and their partners can onboard and integrate CFT as a closed beta digital service in three simple steps:
+Agencies and their partners can onboard and start using CFT as a closed beta digital service in three simple steps:

-1. Qualification for Closed-Beta
+1. Qualify for Closed Beta
-	- We are no longer taking in new closed-beta users for CFT version 1.1 as we are upgrading to CFT version 2.1 from May 2022.
-Agencies which are keen can [register their interest](https://form.gov.sg/#!/62280856ba91100012050933){:target="_blank"} to be a closed-beta user for CFT version 2.1.
+	- Agencies that are keen on becoming a closed beta user for CFT can [register their interest](https://form.gov.sg/#!/62280856ba91100012050933){:target="_blank"} with us.

 2. Technical Assessment
-	- The CFT team will review your use case and if found suitable, follow-up with you for the implementation details.
+	- Once we receive your application, our team will review your use case to determine suitability and capacity.
+If approved, we'll follow up with you to discuss implementation details.

-3. Test, Sign and Use
+3. Test, Sign, and Use
-	- Try out the CFT APIs and if our APIs are suitable for your use, get some simple paperwork done and you are good to go!
+	- After your use case is approved, you can start testing out the CFT APIs.
+If they work well for your needs, we'll provide you with some simple paperwork to sign and you'll be ready to go!

+If you have any questions or concerns, don't hesitate to reach out to us for support.